shashihacks/OSCP-PWK/Security Insider Lab-2/task3/task_sheet_3.md

 **Installation:**
    - **RIPS:**
       - Extract the files to your local web server's document root (in my case /var/www/html/).
-      - To run the tool open browser at http://localhost/rips-master.
+      - To run the tool open the browser at http://localhost/rips-master.
-      - Give location to the code for testing in Path/file field.
+      - Give a location to the code for testing in the *Path/file* field.
-      - Select Verbosity level : 4.
+      - Select *Verbosity level*: 4.
-      - Vuln type: can select all or a particular vulnarability and hit scan.
+      - *Vulnerability type*: can select all or a particular vulnerability and hit scan.

       ![RIPS_SCAN](../task3/images/RIPS_SCAN.JPG)

    - **OWASP ASST:**
-      -  Install [Xampp](https://sourceforge.net/projects/xampp/files/XAMPP%20Linux/5.6.40/) the same version used for project (php-5)
+      -  Install [Xampp](https://sourceforge.net/projects/xampp/files/XAMPP%20Linux/5.6.40/) the same version used for the project (PHP-5).
       -  Put the project to test in Xampp folder `/opt/lampp/htdocs/vbank`.
       -  Install Node.js.